 National Debra Day FAQs

-Is Deborah a strong name?
+Is Debra a strong name?

 During a time when women were considered possessions, powerful women were respected.
 In Hebrew, the name means ‘bee.’
 The bee is a sign of community, brightness, and individual strength.

-Deborah’s tribe membership in the Bible is unknown.
+Debra’s tribe membership in the Bible is unknown.
 She is supported by Barak, a member of the Naphtali tribe, and several other tribes who took part in the fight.
 Her pedigree is traced back to Naphtali, which corresponds to the myth that Barak was her spouse.

-Why is Deborah important?
+Why is Debra important?

-Deborah, often called Debbora, was an Old Testament prophetess and heroine who led the Israelites to triumph against their oppressors, the Canaanites.
+Debra, often called Debbora, was an Old Testament prophetess and heroine who led the Israelites to triumph against their oppressors, the Canaanites.